-This pose is the final movement in a dance to the main song in the phenomenal stage production Hamilton".
+This pose is the final movement in a dance to the main song in the phenomenal stage production "Hamilton."
 Our girls know, sing and LOVE each and every song on the soundtrack.

 We will take the girls to see the show with your help.
-Please visit our GoFundMe page and make a donation.
+Please visit our GoFundMe (send-global-girls-to-see-Hamilton) page and make a donation.
 No amount is to small or too large.
 Thanks in advance for your support.